 If There is Mold On Shoes in Your Closet Use Silica Gel Packs

 Learning to store your shoes correctly is important if you want to prevent mold growth.
 We know that excessive moisture is a problem but even a small amount can still be enough to create mold on shoes in the right conditions.

-To stop mold developing and to keep your closets dry using silica gel can help.
+To stop mold from developing and to keep your closets dry using silica gel can help.
 A simple way to do this is to purchase silica gel packs to place in your leather shoes as they can help absorb small amounts of moisture.

-Silica gel packs are often found inside packaging on new products to prevent them from going mouldy in transit.
+Silica gel packs are often found inside packaging on new products to prevent them from going moldy in transit.
 They can also be used as a standalone product to absorb moisture from sweat from shoes and trap moisture.

-If you feel you need a little extra help from silica gel products you can purchase moisture absorber boxes which contain more of the product.
+If you feel you need a little extra help from silica gel products you can purchase moisture absorber boxes that contain more of the product.
 These are designed to help keep your closet dry as well as areas such as bathrooms, basements and caravans.

 Storing Your Shoes To Prevent Mold